Books read in 2025

 8. Death at the White Hart, Chris Chibnall

 I enjoyed going to the Topping & Co event with Chris Chibnall.
 Event organiser, Emma, said she read this book in four hours.
 That was probably not much less than the cumulative time I spent reading this too.
 It's an enjoyable if rather sterotypical police procedural in rural England.
 The characters are, for the main part, all drawn to type and the plot is interesting enough to keep you engaged and guessing, sure, but it's not the most challenging of whodunnits.
-The only unusual thing that I could see was that the young detective (known as Westlife because of his boyish good looks) was not a bumbling idiot as a foil to DS Nicola bridge's brilliance.
+The only unusual thing that I could see was that the young detective (known as Westlife because of his boyish good looks) was not a bumbling idiot as a foil to DS Nicola Bridge's brilliance.

 Unsurprisingly given the author, the TV adaptation is in hand and the second book is nearing completion.
 My question to Chris Chibnall was something like "you said you're the one doing the screen adaptation?
 Despite your track record, surely the last person who should be doing that is you?"
 He said it was being done by a team, not just him.
 When I saw Claire North and Natasha Pulley in conversation (15 April 2025) in Chelmsford, they brought up the issue of screen adaptations of their work and said, as I had thought, that authors should never adapt their own work.
 I was able to relay the exchange I'd had with Chibnall.